Kirosoft/SpaceInvaders/README.md

 > gulp serve
 ````

+## Getting started

+A good place start understanding the code is `SpaceInvaders/app/scripts/main.js`

+Most of the game code is in `SpaceInvaders/app/scripts/libs/` folder.

 ## Contributing

 Contributions, questions and comments are all welcome and encouraged.
 For code contributions to Web Starter Kit, please see our [Contribution guide](CONTRIBUTING.md) before submitting a pull request.
 [Website](https://developers.google.com/web/tools/starter-kit/) related issues should be filed on the [Web Fundamentals](https://github.com/google/WebFundamentals/issues/new) issue tracker.